 Adam Brown, Founder of Orlebar Brown

 Resortwear has truly arrived in the past 10 years, becoming a new exciting category for men to choose from.
-I think you can trace this popularity down to the fact that it’s fun, colourful, chic, and just relatively easy to get right.
+I think you can trace this popularity down to the fact that it’s fun, colorful, chic, and just relatively easy to get right.

 Another aspect of this rise in popularity has been the combination of a revitalized approach to holidays and travel along with the acceptance that men can, and should, dress well for their holidays.
 Social media has had an impact too as people want to show themselves looking good on their travels, and just a more general belief that it is okay for men to care about how they dress outside of the workplace, as much as they do in it.